Modesty (film)

 Modesty (Pudor) is a 2007 Spanish drama film directed by David Ulloa and Tristán Ulloa, based on the novel by Santiago Roncagliolo.
 Its cast features Nancho Novo, Elvira Mínguez, Natalia Rodríguez Arroyo, Celso Bugallo, Carolina Román, and Marcos Ruiz, among others.

 Plot

-Set in Gijón (Note: Thus moving the setting of the original novel from Lima, Peru to the seaside Spanish city of Gijón, Asturias.) and dealing with the theme of family isolation, the plot tracks the plight and secrets of a number of characters, including lonely boy Sergio (inclined to talk to the dead), dying father Alfredo (diagnosed with brain tumour), anonimously sexted adoptive mother Julia, self-hating lesbian sister Marisa, and the widowed grandfather.
+Set in Gijón (Note: Thus moving the setting of the original novel from Lima, Peru to the seaside Spanish city of Gijón, Asturias.) and dealing with the theme of family isolation, the plot tracks the plight and secrets of a number of characters, including lonely boy Sergio (inclined to talk to the dead), dying father Alfredo (diagnosed with brain tumour), anonimously sexting adoptive mother Julia, self-hating lesbian sister Marisa, and the widowed grandfather.

 Production

 Penned by Tristán Ulloa, the screenplay is an adaptation of the novel Pudor by Santiago Roncagliolo.
 The film was produced by Tesela PC (José Antonio Félez), with the participation of TVE and Canal+.
 Shooting locations included Gijón.